boyter/boyter.org/content/posts/sloc-cloc-code-hotspots-finding-files-that-need-attention.md

 > `++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.`

-In which case I say to you, "Woah calm down over there satan.".
+In which case I say to you, "Woah calm down over there satan".

 The shape of the code matters more than what those indents actually are.
 This probably remains true for any linted code and Python, and frankly if you aren't linting your code I'd like to know why.
 Regardless try squinting at the code above so the details disappear, and tell me which one you would rather make a production change to.
 Incidentally this is the same argument that Adam Tornhill made in his book, although he actually blurred the code.